wandb/docs/docs/guides/runs/intro.md

 import TabItem from '@theme/TabItem';

-A single unit of computation logged by W&B is called a *run*.
-You can think of a W&B run as an atomic element of your whole project.
+A *run* is a single unit of computation logged by W&B. You can think of a W&B run as an atomic element of your whole project.
 In other words, each run is a record of a specific computation, such as training a model and logging the results, hyperparameter sweeps, and so forth.

 Common patterns for initiating a run include, but are not limited to: